Good afternoon lovelies,

 I decided to write this post after a really interesting conversation that I had with my mother.
 I’m going to share a little bit about my thoughts and feelings, but I’d really welcome you to chip in – particularly if you like colouring your hair!

 The reason for the colour change was simple.
-So many people thought of me as nice, sweet and innocent that I wanted a change, I wanted to be noticed, for me.
+So many people thought of me as nice, sweet and innocent that I wanted a change, I wanted to be noticed for me, the slightly goth/rock chick.
 I started wearing more rockabilly t-shirts and darker eyeshadow, and people did perceive me differently.
-I was more feisty and rebellious – perfect!
+I was more feisty and rebellious too – perfect!

 But hair dye takes work, it takes maintenance, and eventually I grew out of love with it.
 Not only that, but navy blue, my favourite colour on me, just looked comical with my red hair on days when I had to be sensible.
-I looked like something out of a Marvel movie, without any supernatural abilities!
+To me, I looked like an oversized Union Jack!

-So I’m letting my hair go back to brunette.
+So I decided, I’m letting my hair go back to brunette.